Jerome Moore for Harris County Sheriff

 - He will be willing to meet with all eight-elected Constable’s within Harris County, the Chief of Police from the Houston Police Department, and various other law enforcement agencies within Harris County to discuss a comprehensive plan of action for all agencies to work together in order to better serve the citizens of Harris County.

 - He believes in comprehensive immigration reform.
 He wants immigration enforcement officials to focus resources on deporting felons, not families.
+He wants law abiding citizens to have a legal pathway to citizenship.

 - He will also discuss with Commissioners Court ways to implement a “Meet and Confer” system for employees of the Harris County Sheriff’s Office.